LucaDifino96/42-projects/printf/README.md

 Summary:
-This project is about coding a C library.
+The goal of this project is pretty straightforward.
+You will recode printf().
-It will contain a lot of general purpose functions your programs will rely upon.
+You will mainly learn about using a variable number of arguments.